 This connection of course, comes with its own set of challenges and precautions.
 We do not believe in any hierarchy and genuinely consider this process to be a mutual one.

-Expressive Arts is a tool that allows one to go beyond the defined realm of conversation and thought and make room for a deeper probe into issues of identity formation, that the youth struggle with today.
+Expressive Arts is a tool that allows one to go beyond the defined realm of conversation and thought and make room for a deeper probe into issues of identity formation that the youth struggle with today.

 Working at the Home only strengthens our resolve in the core vision of the Foundation, that of equity and social justice.
-We do hope that this time spent can only pave way for more work in the future that is centred on the idea of healing and empowerment.
+We do hope that this time spent can only pave way for more work in the future that is centered on the idea of healing and empowerment.